chauuy/sqlserver/README.md

 3 - A Openshift Template SQL-Server 2019 ephemeral (without persistent storage)

-Add a new Template to deploy SQL Server 2019 in "From Catalog" menu.
+Add a new Template to deploy SQL Server 2019 in "From Catalog" menu in Openshift GUI.

 ```shell
 eval $(crc oc-env)